-Departures from September to November 2019
+Departures in from April to November 2020

 Experience the unique culture, history, music of America’s Deep South, home of the blues, plus the charms and classic images of Texas, the 'Lone Star State'.